Spiders. Part 2. Sex, and Spiders’ Next of kin.

 The mating ritual of scorpions.

-The Scorpions, on the other hand, the male produces a spermatophore.
+The Scorpions, on the other hand, have a male that produces a spermatophore.
 This is a jelly-like stalk fixed to a solid object, on top of which is a cup containing the sperm.
 This cup has a lid with a trigger mechanism attached.
-The male on finding a female will sting her to subdue her then drag her over the spermatophore until the trigger releases the sperm in a spray, thereby fertilizing the female.
+The male, on finding a female, will sting her to subdue her, then drag her over the spermatophore until the trigger releases the sperm in a spray, thereby fertilising the female.

-The Solifugae, or Wind Scorpions transfer sperm as a packet deposited on the ground, then will pick it up with his chelicerae.
-Followed by throwing the female onto her back he places the sperm into her genital opening using the chelicerae.
+The Solifugae, or Wind Scorpions, transfer sperm as a packet deposited on the ground, then pick it up with their chelicerae.
+Followed by throwing the female onto her back, he places the sperm into her genital opening using the chelicerae.

 As you will see from the above examples there is a progression of improvements as natural selection refines the sperm transfer.